What is Lipoedema?

 This includes the following techniques and therapies:

 Lipoedema patients may consider liposcution as a way of reducing fat tissue.
 However, only liposuction using tumescent local anesthesia with a vibrating micro cannula is recommended.
 The surgeon needs to be experienced in the surgical reduction of fat tissue in lipoedema patients!
 However, only very few are.
-We like to recommend Dr Stefan Rapprich at the Klinikum in Darmstadt, Germany and Prof. Schmeller at the Hanse-Klinik in Lübeck, Germany.
+We like to recommend Dr Stefan Rapprich at the Hautklinik Bad Soden, Germany, Dr Stutz at his private clinic in Schwarzenback am Wald, Germany and Prof. Schmeller at the Hanse-Klinik in Lübeck, Germany.
 Often several procedures are needed to get the desired result.

 If lymphoedema or other lymphatic conditions are present, then liposuction is contraindicated.

 We HIGHLY recommend that you do your research before going to have liposuction.

 Diet and Exercise

 An anti-inflammatory diet high in anti-oxidants will help to minimise oedema by strengthing the vascular system.
 It will also help to not gain additional weight in lipoedemic fat areas.

 Regular exercise, particular power walking, walking, cycling etc, helps to increase the lymph flow (the lymphatic system has no pump and depends mainly on muscular activity).
 Compression tights should be worn when exercising to support the lymphatic system and connective tissue.

 Swimming is often recommended (and a great sport for lipoedema patients); however, often women with lipoedema are very self-conscious about their legs and may therefore not choose this type of sport.

 Patients who have become immobile (later stages of lipoedema) may use the rebounder on a daily basis (only 5 mins per day already increases lymph flow).